Kristiyan Koev: The Golden Flute

-His Flute was made of real gold – there are just a few such, they are usually made of silver.
-The unique instrument was made of 14-carat gold, especially for him, in the Japanese factory Miyazawa Flutes.
-The instrument is golden literally and figuratively.
-It has become a constant companion to the musician and often completes his name on the posters.
+His flute, usually made of silver, was made of 14-carat gold, especially for him, in the Japanese factory Miyazawa Flutes.
+The instrument often accompanies his name on the posters.
 "The Golden Flute" name Kristiyan Koev inherited from his teacher, the Italian soloist, Prof. Severino Gazzelloni.

 Career

-The experts rank Kristiyan Koev among the six best classic flutists in the world.
+Experts rank Kristiyan Koev among the six best classic flutists in the world.

-At the age of 35, Koev has more than 960 concerts performed in the world theaters.
-He has played with conductors such as Leonard – one of the highest paid conductors in the world, Zubin Mehta – the conductor of the three great tenors, Enrique Bátiz – of the Mexican Philharmonic Orchestra, Nanut – of the Taranto Philharmonic orchestra (Italy), Francesco La Vecchia- of the Roman philharmonic orchestra, Patrick Galua – the greatest flutist in the world, Dante Milozzi – the first flute of the Roman radio, Jesus Medina-one of Mexico’s outstanding conductors and music director of The UANL Symphony Orchestra in Monterrey, Mexico, Maestro Eduardo Alvarez – founder of the Music School of the Americana University of Acapulco and Music Director of the Symphony Orchestra of the Autonomous University of the State of Hidalgo, Mexico.
+At the age of 35, Koev has performed more than 960 concerts in the world theaters.
+He has played with conductors such as Leonard, Zubin Mehta, Enrique Bátiz – of the Mexican Philharmonic Orchestra, Nanut – of the Taranto Philharmonic orchestra (Italy), Francesco La Vecchia- of the Roman philharmonic orchestra, Patrick Galua, Dante Milozzi – the first flute of the Roman radio, Jesus Medina- A conductor and music director of The UANL Symphony Orchestra in Monterrey, Mexico, Maestro Eduardo Alvarez – founder of the Music School of the Americana University of Acapulco and Music Director of the Symphony Orchestra of the Autonomous University of the State of Hidalgo, Mexico.